tel: +48 22 499 98 98

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Significant importance in modern technologies – find application in HDD drives, electric motors, medical equipment or very advanced devices.
+• Significant importance in the industry of new technologies – are utilized in HDD drives, electric motors, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: